 Facts About Our Work in Guatemala

-In 1996, Food For The Poor began working in Guatemala.
+In 1986, Food For The Poor (FFTP) began working in Guatemala.
 The charity later began providing destitute families in the Central American country secure homes with sanitation, clean water and self-sustaining projects as a source of income and nutrition.
-Food For The Poor works with in-country partners Caritas Arquidiocesana and the Order of Malta.
-The Order of Malta works in the healthcare field, through Food For The Poor, provides dispensaries, clinics and hospitals throughout the country with medical donations.
+FFTP works with in-country partners Caritas Arquidiocesana and the Order of Malta

-On June 3, 2018, the Volcan de Fuego, (Volcano of Fire) erupted and released a stream of lava, and a cloud of hot rocks and ash over nearby Guatemala City, the country’s capital.
-According to Guatemala’s disaster agency, CONRED, more than 300 people were killed, but they expect that figure to rise.
-Food For The Poor rushed emergency aid, which included medical supplies, food and clothing for the volcano victims.
-Because of Food For The Poor’s continued support in Guatemala, supplies were available to allow the organization to respond immediately with aid, which were distributed by the Order of Malta and Caritas Arquidiocesana.
+On June 3, 2018, the Volcan de Fuego or "Volcano of Fire" erupted and released a stream of lava and a cloud of hot rocks and ash over nearby Guatemala City, the country’s capital.
+According to published reports, the eruption of Volcan de Fuego killed nearly 200 people, and 260 have been declared missing.
+The volcanic eruption was the most severe in 45 years and is one of the most active in Central America.
+FFTP rushed emergency aid, which included medical supplies, food and clothing.
+Because of the charity's continued support in Guatemala, supplies were available to allow the organization to respond immediately with aid, which were distributed by the Order of Malta and Caritas Arquidiocesana.

 - In the first six months of 2020, FFTP shipped 221 tractor-trailer loads of supplies to Guatemala.